Connect with us

 “The superhighway provides a reliable corridor linking Kenya with Ethiopia via Moyale and with Tanzania via Namanga.
 It is a great example of efforts and commitment to transform Kenya into a strong economic hub for the region,” said Kibaki.

-Unfortunately, the road – which is funded by the African Development Bank (AfDB) and the governments of China and Kenya – was opened amid rising cases of vandalism of its lighting poles, barriers and road signs aimed to enhance safety of vehicles on the road.
+Unfortunately, the road – which is funded by the African Development Bank (AfDB) and the governments of China and Kenya – was opened amid rising cases of vandalism of its lighting poles, barriers, and road signs aimed to enhance the safety of vehicles on the road.

 Mr Kidenda said that although the authority was considering reinforcing the furniture and putting in place a patrol team, Kenyans should also play the policing role and report any cases of vandalism.